 Melding clinical expertise with leadership growth, The Brookline Center prepares professionals to launch their careers.

-Our clinical fellowships offer a rigorous year of supervision, with growing autonomy, for clinicians at advanced levels of training.
+Our clinical fellowships offer rigorous supervision, with growing autonomy, for clinicians at advanced levels of training.
 Some fellows have completed an internship previously at The Brookline Center and wish to extend their clinical training prior to seeking independent licensure, although this is not required.

 Each fellow’s program is individualized, based on his or her experience, areas of interest, and the service needs of the Center.
 Because teaching and learning are central to the Center’s work, we take pride in providing supervision above and beyond what most schools mandate.
 Our graduates gain broad, wide-ranging experience in both short- and long-term therapy, working with a wide variety of clients and within community systems such as housing and public safety.

 What sets our approach apart?